edwinandrivet/utaiteworld_front_poc/README.md

-A Vue.js project poc that could serve the youtaite/utaite community! :)
+A Vue.js project poc that could serve the youtaite/utaite community! :) (created as final project of Simplon.co)

 ## Build Setup